 No matter what your package does or what code it contains, you use one of the CLI tools, either

 dotnet.exe, to package that functionality into a component that can be shared with and used by any number of other developers.
 To install NuGet CLI tools, see Install NuGet client tools.
 Note that Visual Studio does not automatically include a CLI tool.

 For non-SDK-style projects, typically .NET Framework projects, follow the steps described in this article to create a package.
-You can also follow the steps in Create and publish a .NET Framework package to create a package using the
+For step-by-step instructions using Visual Studio and the

 Technically speaking, a NuGet package is just a ZIP file that's been renamed with the

 .nupkg extension and whose contents match certain conventions.
 This topic describes the detailed process of creating a package that meets those conventions.

 Packaging begins with the compiled code (assemblies), symbols, and/or other files that you want to deliver as a package (see Overview and workflow).
 This process is independent from compiling or otherwise generating the files that go into the package, although you can draw from information in a project file to keep the compiled assemblies and packages in sync.

 This topic applies to non-SDK-style projects, typically projects other than .NET Core and .NET Standard projects using Visual Studio 2017 and higher versions and NuGet 4.0+.